Division of Economics and History of the Carnegie Endowment for International Peace

 The Division of Economics and History of the Carnegie Endowment for International Peace (founded 1910) was a part of the Carnegie Endowment for International Peace responsible for the scientific study of the effects of war upon modern life.
-The initial programme drawn up at a conference of economists held at Berne in 1911.
+The initial programme drawn up at a conference of economists held at Bern in 1911.
 Following the outbreak of the First World War this programme was no longer deemed useful and the director initiated a proposal for an "Economic and Social History of the World War".